 Licorice root extract

 Yes, you read that right!
-Extracted from the root of the Glycyrrhiza Glabra plant, licorice extract has potent skin whitening, antioxidant and anti–inflammatory skin benefits.
+Extracted from the root of the Glycyrrhiza Glabra plant, licorice extract has potent skin lightening, antioxidant and anti–inflammatory benefits.
 Licorice extract is often used in skin-lightening products to diminish the appearance of dark under-eye circles, discoloration and age spots.

 Carrot seed oil